 Conclusions

 Measurement is a cornerstone of the scientific method, even in fields that do not always explicate this importance.
-For example, even the animal-behaviorist working with rats in Skinner boxes must be concerned with whether the lever functions well as a measure of the animal’s lever-pressing behavior: if it is too heavy or too stiff, the acquisition curve recorded would not accurately reflect the animal’s behavior.
+For example, even the animal-behaviorist working with rats in Skinner boxes must be concerned with whether the lever functions well to capture the animal’s lever-pressing behavior: if it is too heavy or too stiff, the acquisition curve recorded would not accurately reflect the animal’s behavior.
 Even fields of research that have at times been skeptical of the utility of psychometric methods (e.g., behaviorism, from which the IRAP emerged) are therefore negatively impacted by low reliability and poor measurement.